giordano/Cuba.jl/README.md

 available in `deps/cuba-shared-object/cuba.pdf` after successful installation of `Cuba.jl`.

-Integration is performed on the n-dimensional hypercube [0, 1]^n.
+Integration is performed on the n-dimensional unit hypercube [0, 1]^n.
 If you want to compute an integral over a different set, you have to scale the integrand function in order to have an equivalent integral on [0, 1]^n.
 For example, recall that in one dimension

 ```
 ∫_a^b dx f[x] → ∫_0^1 dy f[a + (b - a) y] (b - a)